 Nonetheless, if you have ever played with or petted a cat, you probably know that cats are no strangers to biting and scratching humans for no reason, which is why, as you can imagine, each year, Americans file a plethora of cat bite lawsuits in an attempt to recover compensation for their injuries caused by cat bites and scratches.

 “Wait, what?
 Can you actually sue someone for a cat bite or scratch in California?”
-“You can,” answers our experienced dog bite attorney from Law Offices of Howard Craig Kornberg.
+“You can,” answers our experienced dog bite attorney from the Law Offices of Howard Craig Kornberg.
 “Cat attacks may not be as common as dog attacks, yet California laws make it possible to recover damages if you have been bitten or scratched by someone else’s cat.”

 Is there a ‘one-bite’ rule for cats in California?

 As you may or may not know, unlike other states, California does not have a “one-bite” rule for dogs.
-Under the legal theory of the “one-bite rule,” dog owners can be held responsible for injuries only if they knew or should have known that their dog is vicious or dangerous from prior incidents.
+Under the legal theory of the “one-bite rule,” dog owners can be held responsible for injuries only if they know or should have known that their dog is vicious or dangerous from prior incidents.

 And while California does not have a “one-bite rule” for dogs, it has a “one-bite rule” for cats.
-That means a cat owner can be held liable for bites and scratches only if there has been a prior incident of an unprovoked bite or attack, or the owner had otherwise known that the cat poses a particular kind of risk to others.
+That means a cat owner can be held liable for bites and scratches only if there has been a prior incident of an unprovoked bite or attack or the owner had otherwise known that the cat poses a particular kind of risk to others.

 Normally, a cat owner is not negligent the first time a cat bites someone in California.
 In the state, cat owners do not have an obligation to restrain their pet if it has never bitten or attacked anyone when unprovoked.
 Also, there is no law in California that obliges cat owners to keep their pets indoors.